Joe Conzo Jr.: Early life and education

 Joe Conzo Jr. grew up in the St. Mary's Projects on 149th Street in the Mott Haven area of the Bronx, New York.
 His entire family, starting with his grandmother, stayed in the Mott Haven area and all attended P.S.
 25. Conzo comes from a family deeply involved in activism and music.
 His grandmother, Dr. Evelina López Antonetty, was a prominent community activist known as the "Hell Lady of the Bronx" for her relentless advocacy for the educational rights of minorities and immigrant communities.
 She was involved with the pro-independence movement and political prisoners, and started the United Bronx Parents organization in the 1950s.
 Conzo witnessed his grandmother's activism, participating in demonstrations and takeovers of institutions like Lincoln Hospital, schools, and Hostos Community College.
-He also documented protests his grandmother spearheaded, such as those against the 1981 movie "Fort Apache, the Bronx".
+He also documented protests his grandmother spearheaded, such as those against the 1981 movie Fort Apache, the Bronx.

-His father, Joe Conzo Sr., was a manager, assistant, and publicist for the legendary orchestra leader Tito Puente for many years, and is considered a foremost historian of Afro Latin music.
-Joe Conzo Jr. grew up around giants of Latin music like Machito, Charlie Palmieri, Johnny Pacheco, and Ray Barretto.
+His father, Joe Conzo Sr., was a manager, assistant, and publicist for orchestra leader Tito Puente for many years, and is considered a foremost historian of Afro Latin music.
+Joe Conzo Jr. grew up around Latin musicians like Machito, Charlie Palmieri, Johnny Pacheco, and Ray Barretto.

 Conzo's passion for photography began as a young boy.
 His stepfather, Michael Kane, an amateur photographer, introduced him to photography.
 His two great aunts, Elba and Lillian, who loved taking family photos, also inspired him.
 He attended the Agnes Russell School on the campus of Columbia University, where he started developing his skills at the age of nine.
 He started taking pictures as an extracurricular activity in middle school at Clark 149.
 His mother even converted one of their bathrooms into a darkroom for him.
 He then attended South Bronx High School where he dove further into photography.
 He continued his formal artistic education at the School of Visual Arts (NYC).